geneontology/go-ontology/docs/DailyWorkflow.md

 6. Launching the reasoner: To see the term in the 'Class hierarchy' (inferred) window, you will need to run the 'ELK reasoner'.
 'Reasoner' > select ELK 0.4.3, then click 'Start reasoner'.
 Close the various pop-up warnings about the ELK reasoner.
 You will now see the terms in the inferred hierarchy.

-7. After each modification of the ontology, synchronize the reasoner.
+7. After modification of the ontology, synchronize the reasoner.
 Go to menu: 'Reasoner' > ' Synchronize reasoner'.
+**NOTE**: The only changes that the reasoner will detect are those impacting the ontology structure: changes in equivalence axioms, subclasses, merges, obsoletions, new terms.
+**TIP**: When adding new relations/axioms, 'Synchronize' the reasoner.
+When deleting relations/axioms, it is more reliable to 'Stop' and 'Start' the reasoner again.

 8. Use File > Save to save your changes.